 Group four: Electronics & accessories & documents & emergency food

-- A small Swiss knife (ideally with scissors), 0.15 – 0.4 kilogram.
 Some people may consider it obsolete, but having a simple quality Swiss knife with you comes handy in many situations–to open food packages, to cut your fingernails, to repair some part of your equipment, and so on, and so forth.
-In my experience, it is simply better having it with you, though the extra 200 grams on the lower end are quite a lot… Price range: $50 – $200 (for a quality light-weight Swiss knife).
-Recommended product: This amazing knife from Victorinox.
+In my experience, it is simply better having it with you, especially if you find a lightweight one… Price range: $30 – $150 (for a quality light-weight Swiss knife).
+I’ve hand-picked for you two pocket knives, one of them AMAZINGLY light, and both currently sold for a great price:

-- Emergency food, 0.05-0.5 kilograms.
 Walking Camino Frances, you won’t typically need to walk more than a mile or two to reach the next bar or refreshment spot.
 But it is still better having a few muesli bars with you, or some nuts, or some fruits, just to make sure you will overcome the crisis that comes upon you in a rare spot without services.
+Of course, other Caminos are a different story, and you may sometimes have to carry up to 0.5 kilograms (1.1 pounds) of food on you, which makes a light-weight packing a bit more complicated.
+Having said that, we need energy to walk, and you should not try to save too many grams with taking less (or no) food with you…

-- 0.5 – 1 liter of water, 0.5-1 kilogram.
 As I’ve just mentioned refreshment points (and water fountains) are pretty frequent on the Camino, but you should always have at least some water with you, for emergency reasons if for nothing else.
-Actually unless you have a lot of hiking experience I’d recommend you taking at least 1.5 liters, but this is an ultralight Camino packing list, and with 1.5 kilograms of water you just won’t make the cut.
+Actually unless you have a lot of hiking experience I’d recommend you taking at least 1.5 liters, but this is an ultralight Camino packing list, and with 1.5 kilograms of water you just won’t make the cut, even though most of the day you won’t actually have 1.5 extra kilograms on you, since your bottle won’t be full (you’ll be drinking from it during the day :)).

-Total weight of all items from the group: 1 – 2.6 kilogram.
-You can save a lot here by taking less water and less food, but I am not sure it is a deal worth making…
+* Total weight of all items from the group: 1 – 2.6 kilogram.
+You can save a lot here by taking less water and less food, but make sure to think twice whether it is a deal worth making.
+Of course, you can also adjust this according to the stage you are walking on any given day on your camino…

 – Quality multi-purpose Swiss knife like the one on the picture has helped me countless times on my pilgrimage.
 These knives are expensive but they will last you decades, and it is definitely worth getting one for the Camino and other hiking adventures.